|

 could check on anyone practicing any variation of counselling.

-The state would also be responsible for including any crimes or
+The state would also be responsible for listing any crimes or

 malpractice committed by any practitioner.
-Crimes (such as fraud)
+Crimes (such as welfare

-would be defined by law.
-Malpractice would be defined by the
+or insurance fraud) would be defined by law.
+Malpractice would be

-employer.
-Private practitioners would be responsible for creating
+practitioners would be responsible for creating and posting their

-and posting their own code of ethics in their office.
-Patients
+own mission statement and code of ethics in their offices (or

 that state licensure gives the profession of social work more

-political respect and clout.
-This assertion would be difficult to
+respect and political clout.
+This would be difficult to prove.
+If

-prove.
-If true, then the profession has paid a high price to be
+true, however, then the profession has paid a high price to place

-its authority to state boards.
-Public respect for the profession
+its authority to state government boards.
+Public respect for the

-has always been a hindrance, but this is due to the stigma of
+profession has always been a hindrance, but this is due to the

-mental health problems and not to a lack of government approval.
+stigma of mental health problems and not to a lack of government

 My strong belief

-is that anyone practicing psychotherapy should have a Master's
+is that anyone practicing psychotherapy should have a diploma in

-Degree in psychology or social work.
-It is education and
+psychology or social work.
+It is education and experience, not

-experience, not licensure, that qualifies social workers to help
+licensure, that qualifies social workers to help others.
+But, I

-others.
-But I think there should be an option, such as an
+think there should be an option, such as an apprenticeship, for

-apprenticeship, for those who would incur extreme hardship by the
+those who would incur severe hardships from the educational

 There could be an